Part 1: Body MinistryThe Body of Christ – 2 books Book 1 – Body Ministry Book 2 – Ministry Education

 Share on your Facebook, Twitter, Google & Linkedin with links below

-This is the first of two books exploring the implications of serving the risen Lord, Head of his Church, in the power of his Spirit.
+This is the first of the two books (also Parts 1 & 2 of Body Ministry) exploring the implications of serving the risen Lord, Head of his Church, in the power of his Spirit.

 The Body of Christ, Part 1: Body Ministry

 I. Body Ministry ——- with — II.
 Body Organization

 1. Kingdom Authority — with — 6.
 Divine Headship

 2. Obedient Mission — with — 7.
 Body Membership

 3. Mutual Ministry —– with — 8.
 Servant Leadership

 4. Spiritual Gifts ——- with — 9.
 Body Life

 5. Body Evangelism —- with —10.
 Expanding Networks